COMMERCIAL LITIGATION

 Investment fund disputes

 Our lawyers have acted on many occasions for investors in Cayman Islands hedge funds and private equity funds, who have become frustrated with the manager’s conduct of the business of the fund.
-We have successfully petitioned for the winding up of such funds, on the just and equitable ground, on insolvency grounds and, in the case of closed-ended funds, on the ground that the term of the fund has expired.
-On many occasions, we have been able to negotiate a satisfactory outcome with fund management, saving our clients the expense of commencing litigation.

 Onshore litigation and arbitration support

-We have worked closely with lawyers in jurisdictions including the US, the UK, Hong Kong, the PRC, Latin America, Europe and elsewhere to obtain interim relief from the Cayman Islands Court in support of litigation and arbitration overseas.
+We have worked closely with lawyers in jurisdictions including the US, the UK, Hong Kong, Singapore, the PRC, Latin America, Europe and elsewhere to obtain interim relief from the Cayman Islands Court in support of litigation and arbitration overseas.
 Such relief may include asset freezing injunctions, the appointment of receivers, or disclosure orders.
 We work as a team with our client’s onshore lawyers to co-ordinate the many moving pieces involved in cross border litigation.
 We generally find that the Cayman Islands Courts are sensitive to the needs of cross border litigants and will grant urgent hearings and confidentiality orders where required.

 We also advise regularly on the enforcement of foreign judgments and arbitral awards in the Cayman Islands.